Aik-Nersisian/Projects/notifications/ReadMe.txt

 4. In the second terminal run `npm run dev`.
 This will run the Express Server.
 5. In the first terminal run `npm run serve`.
 This will run the front-end.

+Open the localhost, and click the notifications icon on the top right to open the notifications widget.

 Inspect the network fetches.
-You will see that I receive a few identical notifications from different organizations, which will be combined into one.
+You will see that I receive a few identical notifications from different organizations in the 'newNotifications' response.
+The duplicates  will be combined into one.
 In the notifications widget, you will see only 1 notification, with an array of organizations it came from.